 My 2 wheeled recumbent bike (which looked like this) just sat around no longer ridden so I eventually sold it.

 I thought I would mention further that most of my riding is on our local paved trail system.
 I first started riding on these trails on a mountain bike back in 2005 I think.
 In 2007 I made my first 2 wheeled recumbent bike and rode it on the trails followed by my factory made 2 wheeled recumbent bike and then my homemade tadpole trike in Nov.
 2007.
 In late May 2009 I bought my Catrike Trail.
-From the start of it all in 2005 until now in May 2014 I have ridden a total of about 28,000 miles … mostly on the local trail system.
-I became a volunteer Greenway Ranger in Oct.
-2010 for our trail system.
-I thought I might as well make it official since I was already heavily involved doing the job of a ranger.
-Here is a picture of a few of the rangers from last year.
-There is about 80 or so total.
+From the start of it all in 2005 until now in June 2019 I have ridden a total of over 77,000 miles … mostly on the local trail system.

 We have excellent trails and they are hard at work expanding and connecting them together in a master plan which will be awesome.
 Of course, with the current economy and forced government cutbacks things are challenging.

 Here I am riding along on the Maumee Pathway which is my favorite Ft.
 Wayne Trail.

 I used to take our dog along with me sometimes.
 He would ride in the basket as well as walk and run alongside of me.
 He has developed a physical problem and can no longer go out with me like this.
 This picture below was taken by a local newspaper and was part of aFEATURE STORYin the paper.
 Much to my surprise it appeared on the front page.